ErImranKhan/RAG_MODEL/README.md

 1. Uploading a PDF:

-*Go to the Upload Document section.
+<p> *Go to the Upload Document section. </p>
-*Upload a PDF file and provide a unique Chat Name.
+<p> *Upload a PDF file and provide a unique Chat Name.
-*Click on the Upload and Index Document button to process and index the document.
+*Click on the Upload and Index Document button to process and index the document.</p>

 2. Asking Questions:
 *Go to the Ask a Question section.